XMUDM/BASTS/README.md

 ## Step through
 1. Code splitting.
-As the limitation of LFS, the splitting code data set and experiment dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/12N-pBzlHhoIgSku7onVPvQrc_JQJw1Q9?usp=sharing).
+As the limitation of LFS, the splitting code data set and experiment dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/12N-pBzlHhoIgSku7onVPvQrc_JQJw1Q9?usp=sharing) or [阿里云盘](https://www.aliyundrive.com/s/pG3c2WQaQzy).

 	See the readme of the `data_preprocess` folder for details.